-Additional hazards may include biting spiders, scorpions, or other arthropods, but we have never seen a snake on our
+Additional hazards may include biting spiders, scorpions, or other arthropods, but we have never seen a snake on our Mexico trips.
+When the likelihood of an encounter with hazardous

 Mexico trips.
 When the likelihood of an encounter with hazardous wildlife is especially high, we will warn you in advance.
 Other hazards include rough terrain, thorny tropical plants, automobile traffic (when we are birding from a road shoulder), and the most hazardous of them all, the sun.
 Make sure you bring sunscreen-preferably waterproof and SPF 25 or above.